Foreign accent syndrome: Causes and diagnosis

 Since this syndrome is very rare, it takes a multidisciplinary team to evaluate the syndrome and diagnose it, including: speech-language pathologists, neurolinguists, neurologists, neuropsychologists and psychologists.
 In 2010, linguist Jo Verhoeven and neurolinguist Peter Mariën identified several subtypes of foreign accent syndrome.
 They described a neurogenic, developmental, psychogenic and mixed variant.
 Neurogenic FAS is the term used when FAS occurs after central nervous system damage.
 Developmental FAS is used when the accent is perceptible as of an early age, e.g. children who have always spoken with an accent.
 Psychogenic FAS is used when FAS is psychologically induced, associated with psychiatric disorder or clear psychiatric traits.
 The term mixed FAS is used when patients develop the disorder after neurological damage, but the accent change has such a profound impact on the self-perception and identity that they will modify or enhance the accent to make it fit with the new persona.

-Diagnosis, up until today, is generally purely perceptually based.
-However, in order to find out what subtype the patient has, complementary investigations are necessary.
-This differentiation is necessary for the clinician to allow for correct therapeutic guidance.
+Diagnostic tests may include a detailed physical examination with focus on the facial muscles, medical history to rule out genetic conditions, CT scans, MRI scans, PET scans, single photo-emission computer tomography scans (SPECT), and speech and language tests with audio and video recordings.
 Psychological evaluations may be performed in order to rule out any psychiatric condition that may be causing the change in speech, as well as tests to assess reading, writing, and language comprehension in order to identify comorbid disorders.

+The differentiation of subtype is necessary for the clinician to allow for correct therapeutic guidance.

 One of the symptoms of this syndrome is that the patient moves their tongue or jaw differently while speaking, which creates a different sound, so a recording of the speech pattern is done in order to analyze it.
 Often, images of the brain are taken with MRI, CT, SPECT or PET scans.
 This is done to see if there is structural and or functional damage in the areas of the brain that control speech and/or rhythm and melody of speech.
 Electroencephalography is sometimes performed to investigate whether there are disturbances at the electrophysiological level.